-The CFPOA prohibits bribery of officials of a foreign state.
+The CFPOA prohibits bribery of officials of a "foreign state".
 A "foreign state" captures all levels of government in foreign countries.
-It means not only the foreign countries themselves, but also political subdivisions of that country (for example, provinces or counties), the governments and branches of foreign countries and their subdivisions, and any agency of a foreign country or one of their political subdivisions (section 2, CFPOA).
+It means not only the foreign countries themselves, but also political subdivisions of that country (for example, provinces or counties), the governments and branches of foreign countries and their subdivisions, and any agency of a foreign country or one of its political subdivisions.

 A "foreign public official" is broadly defined and captures all persons holding a legislative, administrative or judicial position in a foreign state.
-It also includes anyone who performs public duties or functions in those foreign states; this should be thought to include all government employees and those employed in government boards, commissions, and state-owned enterprises (section 2, CFPOA).
+It also includes anyone who performs "public duties or functions" in those foreign states, this should be thought to include all government employees and those employed in government boards, commissions, and State Owned Enterprises.

 Finally, "foreign public official" also includes all officials and agents of international organisations, such as the International Monetary Fund, World Bank, or United Nations.
-This applies to all organisations formed by two or more states or governments.
+This applies to all governments formed by two or more states or governments.